Illegality - ISDA Provision

 2002 ISDA Master Agreement

-A Jolly Contrarian owner’s manual
+A Jolly Contrarian owner’s manual™

 Related agreements and comparisons

-Resources and navigation
+Resources and Navigation

 Waiting period: There is a Waiting Period before you can terminate for Illegality the 2002 ISDA.
 Note the effect of section 6(b)(iv)(2) in the 2002 ISDA is to impose a Waiting Period of three Local Business Days before one acquires the right to terminate on account of an Illegality.
 There is no such waiting period in the 1992 ISDA.

 Hierarchy of Events: Under the 2002 ISDA, Section 5(c) (Hierarchy of Events) intervenes to provide that (i) Illegality trumps Force Majeure and (ii) Illegality and Force Majeure both trump the Failure to Pay and Breach of Agreement Events of Default.
 Given that Illegality is no longer subject to the “two Affected Parties” delay on termination (as it was in the 1992 ISDA), this is significant.